sobisonator/chartermap/TextToDB/documentation/CRM.md

 All characters across all charters.
 A grapheme occurrence is the instance of the grapheme (the abstract symbol)
 id: Unique ID
 grapheme_unicode: Unicode hex value of the character
-forms_part_of: References texts(i): denotes with which text this character is associated
+text_ref: Creates a "forms part of" relationship with a texts(id): denotes with which text this character is associated
 manuscript: References the manuscript in which a document is stored

 pos_x: Denotes the horizontal position of the character in the text.
 In the instance that the grid-position of a character is not preserved by a transcription, then this contains the ordinal position of the character in the text and other values may be null.
 When importing a text, if no other positional data is provided then this is used as the only position value and characters are printed left-to-right top-to-bottom in whatever text renderer displays this information.
 pos_y: Denotes the vertical position of the character in the text
-pos_facing: Denotes whether the character is on the charter's recto or verso
+pos_recto: Denotes whether the character is on the charter's recto or verso (boolean)
 folio: Denotes the page of the manuscript on which the character appears

-UNIQUE (manuscript, pos_x, pos_y, pos_facing, folio): No two characters can share the same position in a manuscript.
+UNIQUE (manuscript, pos_x, pos_y, pos_recto, folio): No two characters can share the same position in a manuscript.
 ### Markups (TX7 - "written text segment")
 Every markup, which links a set of characters to metadata
 id: Unique ID
-type: What class this markup reference?
+markup_class: What class this markup reference?
 Tells the system which column to check
 creator: ID of the user who created this markup {Reference columns}: One reference column for each available class, always should be null except for that of the relevant class.

 #### Reference columns within markups
 ##### Has language of (P72)
 References languages(id)
-##### Has style (TPX12)
+##### Has style (TXP12)
 References styles(id)
-##### Employs script (TPX16)
+##### Employs script (TXP16)
 References scripts(id)
 ##### People references
 Every person reference follows the same structure, with its table implying the type of relationship.